Charterhouse/react-frontend-developer/workspaces/framerx/README.md

 [Bringing Design System Components from Production into Framer X].
 Please check their original repo at https://github.com/shiftsave/framerx-build-system or take a look at the fork at  https://github.com/marcinczenko/framerx-build-system where we are adding some extra stuff.
-What we do at here at react-frontend-developer is simply a refinement and showing how does it fit into a monorepo.
+What we show here at react-frontend-developer is simply a refinement and showing how does it fit into a monorepo.

-This workspace is a demonstration of how to expose production assets as [FramerX] components.
+This [workspace] is a demonstration of how to expose production assets as [FramerX] components.
 Here we have a monorepo.
 You can imagine that your monorepo may have a number of react components that you would like to expose to FramerX so that you can use them directly when designing.